 The FCA updated its guidance on how financial firms should deal with vulnerable customers in February 2021, expanding the definition of the term.
 Now the definition extends beyond financial difficulty into health issues (physical and mental), life events (bereavement, divorce, getting laid off) and capability (financial literacy).
 These circumstances can push people into financial difficulty, so being attuned to these issues can help the banks’ responses to be timelier and more effective.

-In the U.S., the CFPB, under new leadership, will likely be more energized to focus on vulnerable customers in retail banking as well.
+In the U.S., the CFPB, under new leadership, will likely be more energised to focus on vulnerable customers in retail banking as well.
 Rohit Chopra, who was confirmed as the head of CFPB on October 1, 2021, was present when the Bureau was founded as directed by the Dodd-Frank Act of 2010.
 He has also been a close adviser to Senator Elizabeth Warren, who originated the idea of forming the agency and has been a vocal critic of banks in how they treat their customers in all areas.
 Chopra has said his first focus will be the financial impact of the pandemic on people.

 Regulators initially were worried about how conduct risk was incorporated into the banks’ general risk management frameworks.
 But recently they have shifted their focus from internal controls, systems and procedures to outcomes for the customer.
 Regulators worldwide are demanding that banks prevent bad outcomes for their customers, especially vulnerable ones.
 That’s where the role of data and its power to alert to such outcomes become crucial for the firms in how they can satisfy their regulators’ ask on the subject.
-But in addition to analyzing data, firms need to train their staff to identify vulnerabilities and to record them correctly.
+But in addition to analysing data, firms need to train their staff to identify vulnerabilities and to record them correctly.

 Hot topics keep the spotlight on conduct risk